 Some Fun easy recipes I tried with these yummy Mimmo Organics pasta

 - Boil them with some salt till they are super soft.
 Strain and toss them with little butter

 - Follow 1 and add a little finely chop vegetables too.
 Add little cheese and serve warm.
 Easy tip: I just sauteed them in butter and added some mixed veg already made for lunch. 🙂

-- follow 2, but add little pasta sauce (with vegetable puree), cook in some tomato puree or add ketchup before adding cheese.
+- follow 2, but add a little pasta sauce (with vegetable puree), cook in some tomato puree or add ketchup before adding cheese.

-Serve this and see it yourself. isn’t it a super easy way to get your fussy eater to sit down and finish the meal.
+Serve this and see it yourself. isn’t it a super-easy way to get your fussy eater to sit down and finish the meal?

 Remember that good habits once formed will remain for a lifetime, and childhood is the time to teach good habits including healthy eating.
 Also, it is the time when they need to explore everything, so keep experimenting with their food.
 Make the boring healthy thing look good and then see the change yourself.

-Do let me know in comments below how are you trying to introduce healthy vegetables in your kid’s diet?
+Do let me know in the comments below how are you trying to introduce healthy vegetables in your kid’s diet?

 If you enjoy reading my blogs, do follow me on Instagram .
 There is a lot more happening there as well. 💖